tlazaro/texture-packer-plugin/README.md

 ======================================

 Resources in a project are not only images.
 Text files, sounds, fonts, etc may be found as the resources.
-Thus some files will be processed or derivatives and others will the original.
+Thus some files will be processed or derivatives and others will be the original.
 SBT expects all resources to be placed in a specific folder.
 It is not a good idea to have everything mixed up.
 It is also a problem for version control systems to not separate those files.

-WARNING: The plugin assumes the final resources folder to be disposable (the one SBT will look for resources to package into the jars).
+**WARNING**: The plugin assumes the final resources folder to be disposable (the one SBT will look for resources to package into the jars).
 As such there is a hook on the `clean` task that will delete all the files in that folder.
 Make sure you move your files out of that folder before using the plugin.